phildow/protobuf-crash-example/README.md

 ### 2. Remove some other linker flags

-From the test target's other linker flags build settings, remove $(inherited) and the references to the tensorflow.framework.
+From the test target's other linker flags build settings, remove `$(inherited)` and the link and force load flags to `tensorflow.framework`.
+Interestingly, there are no references to libprotobuf to remove.

 At this point I can run unit tests without any problems.
 You'll find these fixes in the *linker-fix* branch of this repository.

 In fact, I can remove all the other linker flags from both the test target and the application target and everything works fine.
 So why does cocoapods set these at all?

+Of course, any time I run `pod install` or `pod update` again, this change will be overridden and the linker flags will reappear.

 ## Hypothesis